kklash/ekliptic/README.md

 - [`paulmillr/noble-secp256k1`](https://github.com/paulmillr/noble-secp256k1)
 - [`btcsuite/btcec`](https://github.com/btcsuite/btcd/tree/master/btcec) (note: they use a different algorithm to add jacobians, but it works out to the same affine coordinates at the end.
 I modified a few of their test fixtures' jacobian ratios.)

+## Donations

+If you're interested in supporting development of this package, show your love by dropping me some Bitcoins!

+### `bc1qhct3hwt5pjmu75d2fldwd477vhwmthuqvmh03s`